-Lately more and more happy news are being heard from Myanmar (Burma), since the country is slowly developing from military dictatorship to a civil society.
-With Nobel Peace Prize winner Aung San Suu Kyi, Burma has its own heroine in the struggle for the freedom of Burma.
+Recently, more and more positive news has emerged from Myanmar (Burma) as the country transitions from military dictatorship to civil society.
+Burma has its own heroine in the struggle for freedom in the form of Nobel Peace Prize winner Aung San Suu Kyi.

-But freedom does not seem to be destined for all.
-In the extreme west of the country in the Rakhine State (formerly Arakan) there occurs a tragedy which is hardly noticed.
+However, it seems that not everyone is destined for freedom.
+In the far west of the country, in Rakhine State (formerly Arakan), a tragedy is unfolding that is barely noticed.

-It is the Muslim Rohingya people which is treated as a foreign element by the nationally oriented Buddhist majority of Burma.
-This goes as far as that the Rohingya got deprived of their burmese citizenship in 1982 by a controversial law.
-Thus, the Rohingya became foreigners in their own country though they lived there since time immemorial.
-This is now the reason for recurrent pogroms against the Rohingya people.
-Their villages are being destroyed, people killed and hundreds of thousands have to flee their homes.
-The muslim population of Burma is an estimated 8 million people, representing about 15% of the total population.
-The government conceales these facts and numbers the Muslims only with 4% of the total population and calls them a foreign element in Buddhist Burma.
-But he Rohingya are an ancient people that resides in the same region for centuries and was also geographically separated from the rest of Myanmar.
+The Muslim Rohingya people are treated as foreign by the Buddhist majority in Burma, who are oriented towards the nation.
+This even extends to the Rohingya being deprived of their Burmese citizenship in 1982 by a controversial law.
+Consequently, the Rohingya became foreigners in their own country, despite having lived there since time immemorial.
+This has led to recurrent pogroms against the Rohingya people.
+Their villages are destroyed, people are killed, and hundreds of thousands have to flee their homes.
+It is estimated that there are 8 million Muslims in Burma, representing around 15% of the total population.
+However, the government conceals these facts and claims that Muslims only make up 4% of the population, labelling them a foreign element in Buddhist Burma.
+However, the Rohingya are an ancient people who have lived in the same region for centuries and are geographically separated from the rest of Myanmar.

 Situation of the State of Rakhine (Arakan)

-The estimated population for the entire state of Rakhine (Arakan) is approximately 3.8 million persons.
-Since independence, about 1.5 million Rohingya have been displaced and are now living in different countries of the world.
-This let to the situation that the Rohingya people account for no more than half of the population in Arakan.
-The other half of the population the buddhist Rakhine people is growing and winning more and more political influence over the becoming minority of the Rohingya.
-This results in further expulsions of the Rohingya, a trend that will probably develop, so that the Rohingya will lose more and more influence.
+The estimated population of the state of Rakhine (Arakan) is around 3.8 million.
+Since gaining independence, around 1.5 million Rohingya people have been displaced and now live in various countries around the world.
+This has led to the situation whereby the Rohingya people now account for no more than half of the population in Arakan.
+The other half of the population, the Buddhist Rakhine people, is growing and gaining more and more political influence over the increasingly marginalised Rohingya minority.
+This results in further Rohingya expulsions, a trend that will probably continue, causing the Rohingya to lose more and more influence.

 Exclusion and distortion of history

-As a people, the Rohingya are related to the population of India.
-Also geographically the region where they live is regarded as a continuation of South Asia, and is separated in the east by the same mountain range from the rest of Myanmar, which also separates India from Burma.
-But still according to official Burmese authorities the Rohingya are immigrants from Bangladesh and therefore they have to be brought back there.
-To get an impression of the situation one can have a look at the following picture of protesters in front of the BBC building in Rangoon:
+The Rohingya people are related to the population of India.
+Geographically, the region in which they live is considered part of South Asia and is separated from the rest of Myanmar, and therefore Burma, by the same mountain range in the east.
+However, according to the Burmese authorities, the Rohingya are immigrants from Bangladesh and must be returned there.
+The following picture of protesters in front of the BBC building in Rangoon gives an impression of the situation:

-The demonstants point out that the Rohingya are not a Burmese ethnic group.
-Implicitly, they mean that the Rohingya have also no rights in Myanmar.
-The comparison with the exclusion of German Jews in the Third Reich is obvious, there also the Germans did not consider the Jews as a Germans, but as a foreign element, which had no right to reside in the country.
-In both cases this is a clear distortion of history.
+The demonstrators point out that the Rohingya are not part of the Burmese ethnic group.
+They are implicitly suggesting that the Rohingya have no rights in Myanmar either.
+The comparison with the exclusion of German Jews in the Third Reich is obvious: the Germans also did not consider the Jews to be German, but rather as foreign elements who had no right to reside in the country.
+In both cases, this is a clear distortion of history.

-If one looks at historical documents, one can easily see that the Muslim Rohingya belong historically provable to Arakan.
-According to a British map of 1909 the Muslim Rohingya people presented 50 to 70 percent of the population in their ancestral lands of Arakan:
+Historical documents clearly show that the Muslim Rohingya have a long-standing historical connection to Arakan.
+According to a British map from 1909, the Rohingya population accounted for between 50 and 70 per cent of the population in their ancestral homeland of Arakan.

-Myanmar makes great progress on the road to freedom and democracy, not least because of Aung San Suu Kyi.
-Unfortunately this does not seem to apply to all peoples of the country equally, on the contrary.
-The more power the democratic majority gets, the harder is the lot of the Rohingya minority.
-To them there remains often only one way, escape.
+Myanmar is making great progress on the road to freedom and democracy, not least thanks to Aung San Suu Kyi.
+Unfortunately, this does not seem to apply equally to all the country’s peoples, quite the contrary.
+The more power the democratic majority gains, the worse off the Rohingya minority becomes.
+For them, escape is often the only option.

 Learn more about: